Cover Image for How to Start a Conversation on Hinge: 80+ Proven Openers & Expert Tips

 • Bad Example: "Do you like pubs?"

+Your opener is a chance to showcase who you are.
 A touch of humour can be incredibly engaging, especially good-natured banter common in UK culture.
 Reference something funny in their profile or use a light-hearted question.
 Just make sure it aligns with the vibe of their profile and isn't inappropriate.

 • Good Example: Commenting on a prompt about their worst date: "Okay, I'm dying to hear the full story behind the 'accidental pigeon incident' mentioned in your worst date prompt."